-The Ako Aotearoa Academy of Tertiary Teaching Excellence (the Academy) is a professional community of innovative, passionate tertiary teachers and educators recognised and celebrated with national Tertiary Teaching Excellence Awards.
+The Ako Aotearoa Academy (the Academy) is a professional community of innovative, passionate tertiary educators recognised and celebrated with Te Whatu Kairangi - Aotearoa Tertiary Educator Awards (previously Tertiary Teaching Excellence Awards).

 The Academy’s vision

-The aim of this group is to foster, promote and support the development of excellent tertiary teachers throughout New Zealand; working with diverse learners in reciprocal, transformative learning partnerships.
+The aim of this group is to foster, promote and support the development of outstanding tertiary educators throughout Aotearoa; working with diverse learners in reciprocal, transformative learning partnerships.

 Contributing to tertiary teaching practice

-Academy members are encouraged to share their skills, knowledge and teaching expertise with colleagues and wider tertiary teaching networks across New Zealand.
+Academy members are encouraged to share their skills, knowledge and teaching and training expertise with colleagues and wider tertiary teaching networks across Aotearoa.

 Ways they do this include:

-- mentoring colleagues to reflect on and refine their teaching practice
+- mentoring colleagues to reflect on and refine their educator practice

-- promoting debate around teaching policy and practice
+- promoting debate around educator policy and practice

-- supporting colleagues to develop teaching portfolios for their professional development and consideration for awards
+- supporting colleagues to develop educator portfolios for their professional development and consideration for awards

-- collaborating and advocating excellent practice to stakeholders
+- collaborating and advocating outstanding practice to stakeholders

-- delivering the national Talking Teaching symposium - a popular two-day event focused on tertiary learning and teaching practice for the whole tertiary sector.
+- delivering the national Talking Teaching symposium - a popular two-day event focused on tertiary learning and educating practice for the whole tertiary sector.

 Contact the Academy